-Mediacom Communications said it struck a deal with Comporium Communications which will allow it to offer a home security and automation service to its cable subscribers.
+Midcontinent Communications said Friday it struck a deal with Comporium which will allow it to offer subscribers home automation, security and monitoring services.

 Nearly four months after introducing its Contour app on Apple's iPad, Cox Communications said Friday that it launched an Android version of Contour on Google's Nexus tablet and Samsung's Galaxy Tab 2, Tab 3 and Note tablets.